On the Poisson Follower Model: Frequency of the Phenomena

-In this subsection, we give an integral geometry representation of ultimate leader pairs and then give numerical estimates.
-We illustrate the method of calculating the densities by showing a step by step calculation of the density of ultimate leader pairs in the initial configuration, i.e., the density of order 0.
+In this subsection, we give an integral geometry representation of leader pairs and then give numerical estimates.
+We illustrate the method of calculating the densities by showing a step by step calculation of the density of leader pairs in the initial configuration, i.e., the density of order 0.
 One can calculate frequencies of other configurations in the same manner.
-Then, we calculate an upper bound and an exact integral geometry formula for the density of ultimate leaders of order 1, type 1 or \textit{density of order one type 1}.
-Again, by ultimate leader pairs we mean a nearest neighbor pair.
+Then, we calculate an upper bound and an exact integral geometry formula for the density of leaders of order 1, type 1 or \textit{density of order one type 1}.
+This is a known result \cite{haenggi}, but we derive it here in a new way that can be extended to other phenomena.
+We also show how to calculate the density of leader pairs of order one.
+Again, by leader pairs, we mean a nearest neighbor pair.